-What’s Best for Countertops, Porcelain or Marble?
+What’s Best for Countertops, Porcelain vs Marble?

 When looking for the best material for countertops, you might feel overwhelmed by the dizzying number of choices available.
 Though some might feel that natural stone countertops are always the best choice, engineered stones such as porcelain might make you reconsider that thought.
 If you’ve been looking into porcelain vs marble countertops, there are a few key distinctions that can help make your choice easier.